Website accessibility

 Article XXII

-The marriages in articulo mortis [at the point of death, i.e., a marriage that is performed when either the bride or groom is at the point of death and unable to sign a marriage license application or certificate] at an impending birth, or whose immediate conclusion is expressly authorised by the Ordinary for serious reasons of a moral kind, may be performed without the preliminary process of publication.
+The marriages in articulo mortis [at the point of death, i.e., a marriage that is performed when either the bride or groom is at the point of death and unable to sign a marriage license application or certificate] at an impending birth, or whose immediate celebration is expressly authorised by the Ordinary expressly for serious reasons of a moral kind, may be performed without the preliminary process of publication.

 Article XXIII